jasonfilips/Unity-Ability-System/README.md

 A project that includes a scriptable based ability system for unity and 2 examples: fireball + dash.

 Controls: W,A,S,D = Movement    (by default) Shift = Dash, Space = Fireball

+How to Install:
+1.Create a project in unity 2021.1
+2.Drag the contents of "Scriptable Modular Ability System" into the new project folder and re-open it.